 (Lacking universally accepted terminology to talk about classes, I will make occasional use of Smalltalk and C++ terms.
+9.1.
+9.2.
+Let’s begin with some definitions.
 Good examples of python-memcache (memcached) being used in Python?

 Python - How can I get a SQLAlchemy ORM object's previous state after a db update?
 Django.
 Python snppets doc.
 Flask.
 Python script to delete merged git branches.
 One of the great things about git is how fast it is.
 You can create a new branch, or switch to another branch, almost as fast as you can type the command.
 This tends to lower the impedance of branching.
 As a result, many individuals and teams will naturally converge on a process where they create many, many branches.

 If you're like me, you may have 30 branches at any given time.
 This can make viewing all the branches unwieldy.
 Once I week or so, I would go on a branch deletion spree by manually copying and pasting multiple branch names into a git branch -D statement.
 The basic use case is that you want to delete any branches that are already merged into master.
 From subprocess import check_outputimport sys def get_merged_branches(): ''' a list of merged branches, not couting the current branch or master ''' raw_results = check_output('git branch --merged upstream/master', shell=True) return [b.strip() for b in raw_results.split('\n') if b.strip() and not b.startswith('*') and b.strip() !